Proglang-TypeScript/dts-auto-generate/notes.md

 See e.g.: [TSInfer](https://cs.au.dk/~amoeller/papers/tstools/), which is a continuation of TSCheck.
 I think we will have a hard time with implementing a *better* static analysis than what they use in TSInfer.
 Maybe we could improve upon their work, but in that case I think it would be hard to argue for novelty.
 We should evaluate our results against TSInfer's to show that we can infer more precise results than with static analysis!
+PT We should also compare with respect to space and time complexity.

 ### Machine learning